-More than 40 News outlets that interviewed Rohan Gilkes about his experience booking a Garden Valley cabin on Airbnb
+More News outlets that interviewed Rohan Gilkes about his experience booking a Garden Valley cabin on Airbnb

 Gilkes did not reveal the name of the host, he told the Statesman on Wednesday, because he didn’t want to make the issue a personal attack; he wanted to point out a greater problem with Airbnb.
 A Harvard Business School study reported “widespread discrimination” by Airbnb hosts.
 Airbnb says it is working to solve the problem.

 Gilkes began work on an alternative home-sharing website, noirebnb.com, after the Airbnb experience.
 (He and the creator of another new site, noirbnb.com, had the same kind of idea.
 They have started talking about combining their efforts.)

 Gilkes also didn’t mean the post as “a knock on Idaho,” he wrote in his post.
 The Airbnb host appeared to live in California and operated several properties, including the Garden Valley cabin.